keeper575-zz/sys-GUI/README.md

 sys-GUI
 =======

-This project displays some system variables values using GTK based GUI on linux platform.
+This project displays some system variables values using GTK based GUI on linux platform.Currently it shows temperature of the system.

 PREREQUISITES
 =============